 Ingredients

-- 4 Pork Chops
+- 4 Each Pork Chops

 - Water

-- 2 Large Onions, finely diced
+- 2 Each Yellow Onions finely diced

-- 6 Green Bell Peppers, finely diced
+- 6 Each Green Onions finely diced

-- 1 Green Bell Pepper, finely diced
+- 1 Each Green Bell Pepper finely diced

-- 6 Cloves Garlic, chopped
+- 6 Cloves Garlic chopped

-- 4 Tablespoons Butter, unsalted
+- 4 Tablespoons Unsalted Butter unsalted

-- ½ Teaspoon Ground Thyme
+- ½ teaspoon Ground Thyme

-- ½ Teaspoon Poultry Seasoning
+- ½ teaspoon Poultry Seasoning

-- 4 Large Bay Leaves
+- 4 Each Bay Leaves

 - Salt and Pepper to taste

-- 10 Cups Cornbread, cooked and crumbled
+- 10 Cups Cornbread cooked and crumbled

 Instructions